-Florida judge rules Trump can’t skirt Twitter’s terms just because he was president in latest legal setback
+Florida judge rules Trump can’t skirt Twitter’s terms just because he was president, in latest legal setback

-While Trump’s attorneys have argued that his status as former president exempts him from Twitter’s clause, and that it was in the public’s interest for the case to stay in Florida, Scola was unconvinced.
+While Trump’s attorneys have argued that his status as former president exempts him from Twitter’s clause, and that it was in the public interest for the case to stay in Florida, Scola was unconvinced.
 In his 13-page ruling, the Miami judge noted that Trump, who lives in Florida, “has not advanced any legal authority to support his contention.”

 “The Court finds that Trump’s status as President of the United States does not exclude him from the requirements of the forum selection clause in Twitter’s Terms of Service,” wrote Scola, an appointee of President Barack Obama.
 “The Plaintiffs have failed to satisfy their heavy burden to show that this case should not be transferred.”